 Public transport in Okinawa is rather limited.
 Most accommodations located near to Yui Rail (monorail in Okinawa) are small and priced at a premium.
 So, why not rent a car?
 Not only would driving provide convenience and bring you to attractions scattered around the island, you can also choose to stay at just about anywhere.

 Staying in off-central accommodations tend to be cheaper.
 Units are likely to be larger too.
-The savings in accommodation can probably offset the cost of a car because car rental isn’t expensive in Okinawa.
-We’d booked ours for just ¥3000 per day during the low season.
+The savings in accommodation can probably offset the cost of a car because car rental isn’t expensive in Okinawa, especially during the low season.
 You can view live car rental rates here.

 11. Don’t apply too many hotel search filters

 When shortlisting hotels in Okinawa, don’t add too many search filters such as “Gym” or “Pool” on hotel portals.
 You may end up with very limited and expensive options.
 Unlike other countries, many mid-range hotels in Okinawa do not have gyms or pools.
 Of course, if you are willing to splurge, that’s a different story.

 Do you feel the above tips have given you confidence in choosing a hotel in Okinawa?
 If you want bigger and cheaper accommodations, book Airbnb months ahead.
 You can get S$45 off your first Airbnb accommodation through this link.

 If you prefer to stay in hotels in Okinawa Main Island, here are some recommendations based on my research (criteria: value for money).
 The three I’ve stayed in are marked with asterisks (***) and I enjoyed my stay at these properties.

 Recommended Hotels in Naha (near public transport)